jebkor/battletrackr/README.md

 ## Introduction

-[INSERT NAME HERE] is an web application made for all Dungeon Masters, Game Masters and the likes.
+BattleTrackr.io is an web application made for all Dungeon Masters, Game Masters and the likes.
 It's a digital tool made to simplify the task of keeping track of the current health of the foes on the battlefield.

-## Supporting [INSERT NAME HERE]
+## Supporting BattleTrackr.io

-[INSERT NAME HERE] is an open source project.
-It's an independent project with its ongoing development.

-It is not currently possible to support the project since it's still in its infancy.
+Although BattleTrackr is an open-source project, you still have the option of supporting me, if you feel so inclined.
+Click the donate button on the top of this readme for more information.

 ## Contributing